ibm-cloud-docs/ibm-cloud-provider-for-terraform/package-and-publish-da.md

 ## Next steps

+- Explore how to [edit your private catalog](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-onboard-da) entry.
-- Learn how to [deploy a Deployable Architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-setup-project&interface=ui) by using IBM Cloud Projects:
+- Learn how to [deploy a Deployable Architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-setup-project&interface=ui) by using IBM Cloud Projects.